Boeing warns against U.S. Ex-Im Bank closure

-LONDON (Reuters) - Closure of the U.S. Export-Import Bank would have very serious consequences for planemaker Boeing Co (BA.N) and hand a competitive advantage to its rival Airbus EAD.PA, a senior executive at Boeing’s financing arm said.
+LONDON, May 8 (Reuters) - Closure of the U.S. Export-Import Bank would have very serious consequences for planemaker Boeing Co and hand a competitive advantage to its rival Airbus , a senior executive at Boeing’s financing arm said.

 Senate Banking Committee Chairman Tim Johnson had said on Tuesday Ex-Im Bank, which provides loans and guarantees to help U.S. companies export their goods, could be forced to stop operations in two months unless the Senate approves the nomination of Fred Hochberg as president of the government-run bank.